Drygalski Ice Tongue

 The David Glacier grounding line, where the ice leaves the shore and begins to float, is in a depth of ~1900 m.
 The floating ice tongue itself is a significant factor contributing to the frequent formation of the Terra Nova Bay polynya.
 The polynya enables both production of sea ice and high salinity seawater.
 The floating ice is in places only 300 m thick, with between 300 and 900 m of ocean beneath.

 The floating glacier also forms the southern bound of the Nansen Ice Shelf.
 This small ice shelf is subject to strong katabatic winds.
 It is also possible to observe free-flowing meltwater on its surface in summer conditions.
 In 2016 a 30 km long section of the ice shelf calved to form two large icebergs.

-On March–April 2005, a 3000 km2 iceberg designated B-15A hit the ice tongue breaking off two pieces, each with a surface area of about 70 km2.
+On March–April 2005, a 3000 km2 iceberg designated B-15A hit the ice tongue breaking off two chunks, each with a surface area of about 70 km2.
 This iceberg is a remnant of Iceberg B-15, which calved from the Ross Ice Shelf in 2000.
 Scientists are also concerned for several penguin colonies which have been isolated from the open sea by the two large bodies of ice.
 At the end of March 2006, another iceberg coming from the Ross Ice Shelf, named C-16, hit the ice tongue, breaking off another large piece (more than 100 km2).
 Both of these incidents are described in a study that benefited from the fortuitous presence of a GPS beacon on one of the icebergs.